 Moreover, Jacob notes that equity and inclusion was also a concern as they prepared to scale.
 He states that remaining objective when screening candidates “just based on resumes alone” was challenging and resulted in further hiring delays, as their team would spend time “debating subjective qualities of resumes.”
 The overall result was a hiring process that took up a lot of hours that could be spent developing and improving their product; and so, Jacob set out to find a solution to help RedRoute scale its workforce.

 Jacob admits that they weren’t entirely sure what such a solution would look like.
-While searching, he found Test, CodeSignal’s fully customizable assessment solution.
+While searching, he found Pre-Screen, CodeSignal’s top-of-funnel assessment solution.
 “We stumbled upon CodeSignal,” he says, “which seems to really share the values that we have in giving candidates an objective, impartial, just completely fair score based on their talents and not based on where they might’ve went to school or what their experience has been in the past.”

-Additionally, Jacob points to Test’s customizability as a key benefit in terms of promoting equity and objectivity in their hiring.
-Test features a library of over 4,000 tasks for assessment creators to build from, and supports more than 70 programming languages—this flexibility not only makes it easy for RedRoute to create role-specific assessments but, as Jacob notes, “candidates can choose any language they want to complete the tasks, so even if you have background in 10 different things, we’re not going to exclude you.”
+Additionally, Jacob points to Pre-Screen’s depth of skills evaluation frameworks as a key benefit in terms of promoting equity and objectivity in their hiring.
+Pre-Screen features a library of over 4,000 pre-built questions for assessment creators to build from, and supports more than 70 programming languages—this flexibility not only makes it easy for RedRoute to leverage role-specific assessments but, as Jacob notes, “candidates can choose any language they want to complete the tasks, so even if you have background in 10 different things, we’re not going to exclude you.”

 Candidates can choose any language they want to complete the tasks, so even if you have background in 10 different things, we’re not going to exclude you because you don’t have skills in the languages that we’ve worked with.